tokenshift/Args/README.md

 #### Flags ####

-A flag is an argument of the form "--flag".
+A flag is an argument of the form "--flag" or "-f".
 A flag can be accessed by name; its value is a `bool` identifying whether or not the flag was present.

 It is an error to attempt to retrieve the value of a flag that was neither *allowed* nor *expected*.